 Need your home inspected?
-Our full home inspections are a flat fee of $350.
+Our full home inspections are as low as $300.

 Brian Dodds is licensed home inspector & owner of Titan Inspection Services with over 20 years’ experience in construction trade building and house renovation.
 Titan Inspection services is based in Washington state and serves Seattle, Olympia, North Bend, Kitsnap County and everything in between.

 Every house has a story.
 What’s your home’s story?